environmentalinformatics-marburg/gimmsGitbook/chapter03/rasterize_data.md

 [1] "byte order = 1"
 ```

-It is possible to automatically remove the created header files once all operations have finished by setting `rasterizeGimms(..., remove_header = TRUE)`.
-Although `rasterizeGimms` automatically invokes `createHeader`, the function also runs as stand-alone version.
+Note that `rasterizeGimms` automatically creates the header files corresponding to each file in 'gimms_files' and therefore, you shouldn't be required to run the standalone verion of the function unless you are interested in it.
+In addition, it is possible to automatically remove the created header files once all operations have finished by setting `rasterizeGimms(..., remove_header = TRUE)`.